The technological revolution rolls on.

 D Zambelis will also be able to assist with any enquiries for CAD/CAM software through its partnership with Taglio.
 Stella and Jasper Zambelis will be available during the whole of Marmo+Mac and can be called on 07891 484806 or 07398 689336.

-It will also be supporting Baca Systems (Hall 5, stand B8), which makes robot arm saws the LPE Group is now selling in the UK.
+It will also be supporting Baca Systems (Hall 5, stand B8), which has a stand of its own.
+Like most of the companies represented by LPE it is an American company.
+It makes robot arm saws that it says are the fastest way of cutting stone.
 Baca managed to get a stand of its own at Marmo+Mac a bit late in the day.

 The Baca Robo Sawjet supplied by LPE Group to Natural Stone Surfaces.

-Baca is, like other companies LPE represents, American.
-It produces the Robo Sawjet, which is a saw on the end of a Kuka robot arm.
+Baca produces the Robo Sawjet, which is a saw on the end of a Kuka robot arm.
 Robo Sawjet is fast, with high pressure coils on all six axes so the head, with its 26hp motor carrying a 400mm blade, speeds from cut to cut.
 The motor has variable speed so the machine can cut any material.
 And the high pressure control lines are accessible, so they can be replaced easily and quickly when necessary without having any casing to negotiate.

 Dave Roy, the Production Director of Natural Stone Surfaces, a company started in 2001, is delighted with the latest addition to his 5,000m2 state-of-the-art facility that employs 140 people – quite some expansion from the company’s origins in a 300m2 unit employing four staff.